A green checkered seersucker fabric is perfect for a summer shirt

 Types Of Checkered Pattern

-At first glance – especially from a distance – you may think that they all feature the same signature checkerboard design.
-On closer inspection however, you’ll notice that there are different checkered patterns, with each having its own little twist on the classic Scottish version.
+At first glance – especially from a distance – you may think that all checkered patterns feature the same signature checkerboard design.
+On closer inspection you’ll notice that there are different checkered patterns, with each having its own little twist on the classic Scottish version.

 Argyle